 If you want to try a more focused search restricted to databases emphasizing literary and historical studies including works about authors, illustrators and other book artisans active in Canada, try the following resources:

 This resource indexes about 300 print resources including Quill & Quire.
+It is not a full-text document database.

 The Toronto Public Library has an excellent collection that supports the study of English literature, visual arts, history and other disciplines.
 Many scholarly works are only available at the Toronto Reference Library located on Yonge Street one block north of Bloor Street.
 These items generally must be used in the library.
 Some material is part of the vast circulating collection.
 Online databases and books are becoming more common.